 From highlight to highlight

 The permanent exhibition is based on the highlights of the museum collection, which tell the story of ancient Egypt's fascinating culture.
-Although the galleries have been reorganized, you will of course find many old favourites: the double statue of Maya and Merit, the reliefs of General Horemheb, the mummy case of the priest Djedmontuiufankh, the pillars from the tombs of Ptahmes, the stone monuments from Abydos, the funerary chapel (mastaba) of Hetepheraket from Saqqara, and much more.
+The galleries show many of them: the double statue of Maya and Merit, the reliefs of General Horemheb, the mummy case of the priest Djedmontuiufankh, the pillars from the tombs of Ptahmes, the stone monuments from Abydos, the funerary chapel (mastaba) of Hetepheraket from Saqqara, and much more.

 Crocodile mummy 'dissected'